huggingface/transformers/examples/research_projects/jax-projects/README.md

 Now the `FlaxMLPModel` will have a similar interface as PyTorch or Tensorflow models and allows us to attach loaded or randomely initialized weights to the model instance.

 So the important point to remember is that the `model` is not an instance of `nn.Moudle`; it's an abstract class, like a container that holds a flax module, its parameters and provides convenient methods for initialization and forward pass.
-So our flax module is still stateless and immutable, but now we have a simple interface to work with.
-Feel free to take a look at the code to see how exactly this is implemented for ex. [`modeling_flax_bert.py`](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bert/modeling_flax_bert.py)
+The key take-away here is that an instance of `FlaxMLPModel` is very much stateful now since it holds all the model parameters, whereas the underlying Flax module `FlaxMLPModule` is still stateless.
+Now to make `FlaxMLPModel` fully compliant with JAX transformations, it is always possible to pass the parameters to `FlaxMLPModel` as well to make `FlaxMLPModel` stateless and easier to work with during training.
+Feel free to take a look at the code to see how exactly this is implemented for ex. [`modeling_flax_bert.py`](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bert/modeling_flax_bert.py#L536)

-Another significant difference between Flax and PyTorch models is that, we can pass the labels directly to PyTorch's forward pass to compute the loss, whereas Flax models never accept labels as an input argument.
+Another significant difference between Flax and PyTorch models is that, we can pass the labels directly to PyTorch's forward pass to compute the loss, whereas Flax models never accept `labels` as an input argument.
 In PyTorch, gradient backpropagation is performed by simply calling `.backward()` on the computed loss which makes it very handy for the user to be able to pass the labels.
 In Flax however, gradient backpropagation cannot be done by simply calling `.backward()` on the loss output, but the loss function itself has to be transformed by `grad` or `value_and_grad` to return the gradients of all parameters.
-This transformation cannot happen under-the-hood when one passes the labels to Flax forward function, so that in Flax, we simply don't allow labels to be passed by design and force the user to implement the loss function her-/himself.
+This transformation cannot happen under-the-hood when one passes the `labels` to Flax forward function, so that in Flax, we simply don't allow `labels` to be passed by design and force the user to implement the loss function her-/himself.
-This is because in JAX to get the gradients that are required for the backward pass; we need to transform the loss function using the `grad` or `value_and_grad` transformations.
 As a conclusion, you will see that all training-related code is decoupled from the modeling code and always defined in the training scripts themselves.

 ### How to use flax models and example scripts